TommyMart/Data_Visualisation_API/readme.md

 Relationships

-For a reltionship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.
+For a relationship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.

 ```event = db.relationship("Event", back_populates="invoice")``` <br>
 ```attending = db.relationship("Attending", back_populates="invoice")``` <br>

 SQLAlchemy terms - back populates, cascade
 Reasoning behind any changes to the ERD

+ERD Changes

+No changes to the invoice ERD model were made.

 ---